 Velocity and Momentum

 At this stage, before you go to the execution stage, it is crucial you know what distribution channels you can tap into.
-For that matter, you need to prioritize on the acquisition or growth channel that might work best, based on the strategy“>strategy you picked.
+For that matter, you need to prioritize on the acquisition or growth channel that might work best, based on the strategy you picked.

 Switch on the engines of growth

 When you start executing, that is when you will be able to gather critical feedback to understand whether or not you’re moving in the right direction.
-This is the essential part of the MOVE model.
+This is an essential part of the MOVE model.